Franz Kafka Museum

 Exhibition

-The exhibition features copies of manuscripts, photographs, and personal documents but no originals.
+The exhibition features copies of manuscripts as well as photographs and personal documents, but no originals.
 It includes correspondence between Kafka and writer Milena Jesenská.
-Some of the explanatory texts are hardly readable because they are on transparent surfaces and exhibit the same color as the letters.
-All texts are in English, and some - mainly quotations - are also in Czech and German.
-The impression, therefore, is that the museum is principally made for foreign tourists rather than people from the Czech Republic.
+Some of the explanatory texts are hardly readable, because they are located on transparent surfaces with exhibits in the same color as the letters.
+All texts are in English, some - mainly quotations - also in Czech and German.
+The impression therefore is that the museum is made mainly for foreign tourists rather than people from the Czech Republic.
 There are two permanent exhibitions: one explores Prague's influence on Kafka's work, and the other focuses on how Kafka describes Prague in his writing.

-The museum features strange and absurd design elements inspired by Franz Kafka's unusual ideas.
-The dark space has special elements, such as a long, red-lit staircase and mysterious sound effects.
-Outside the museum is an exhibit called Piss, a bronze fountain of two men urinating in a lake shaped like the Czech Republic.
+The museum features strange and absurd design elements that are inspired by Franz Kafka's unusual ideas.
+The space is dark and has special elements such as a long, red-lit staircase and mysterious sound effects.
+Outside the museum is an exhibit called Piss, a bronze fountain of two men urinating into a lake shaped like the Czech Republic.
 It was created by Czech sculptor David Černý in 2004.